madeleinel/Stopwatch/README.md

 # Stopwatch

-This project was created by Madeleinel and Eleanombre.
+This project was created by Madeleinel and Eleanombre as a pair-programming exercise.

 ## Languages used: